arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 > By inserting in the middle, the pages that are only read once, such as during a full table scan, can be aged out of the Buffer Pool sooner than with a strict LRU algorithm.

 ## Moving page from Old to the Young sublist
 In this strategy, like in Strict LRU implementation, whenever the page is accessed it moves to the newest end of the list i.e. the head of the Young sublist.
-During the first access the pages make an entry in the cache in the "middle" position.
+During the first access, the pages make an entry in the cache in the "middle" position.

 If the page is referenced the second time it is moved to the head of Young sublist and hence stays in the cache for a longer time.
 If the page, after being inserted in the middle, is never referenced again (during full scans), it is evicted sooner because the Old sublist is usually shorter than the Young sublist.